 It takes time, dedication, commitment on the part of all the actors in the chain.

 Nespresso, in order to obtain the highest quality grains, created in 2003 the Nespresso AAA Sustainable Quality Program or Nespresso > AAA.
-This program focuses on supporting the 70,000 AAA coffee growers globally with a dedicated technical assistance, carried out by agronomists and agronomists and focused on applying sustainable agricultural practices on farms.
+This program focuses on supporting the more of 110,000 AAA coffee growers globally with a dedicated technical assistance, carried out by agronomists and agronomists and focused on applying sustainable agricultural practices on farms.